 How’s your confidence these days?
 If you’re feeling strong and confident, great!
-If, however, the industry challenges have impacted your career or your working environment is stressful, your confidence may have taken a toll.
+If, however, the events of the past two years have impacted your perspective on your career or working environment, your confidence may have taken a toll.

 Maybe you’re in a place where your confidence has been whittled away.
-You once had it, but now you are doubting yourself, wondering if you’ll ever get that promotion, if you really can do that next challenging job, or maybe even worried that you’ll not have a job.
+You once had it, but now you are doubting yourself, wondering if you’ll ever get that promotion, if you really can do that next challenging job, or even if you want to do this job anymore.

-When we lose our confidence, it shows and causes others to doubt us…because confidence is often mistaken for competence.
+When we lose our confidence, it causes others to doubt us…because lack of confidence is often mistaken for lack of competence.

-Overlooked for roles or promotions.
-When you set your sights on that promotion or next assignment, and it goes to someone who you know is not as competent as you, you may take it personally and doubt yourself.
+- Overlooked for roles or promotions.
+When you have your sights set on that promotion or that next assignment, and it goes to someone who you know is not as competent as you, you can start to doubt yourself.

-Making mistakes without learning and recovering.
+- Making mistakes without learning and recovering.
 We all make mistakes in our career.
-I certainly have.
 What kills our confidence is when we fail to recover from them.
 Instead, we start wearing them like a label, believing that somehow our little mistake has now become a part of who we are.

 When we take the initiative to reclaim our view of ourselves, we regain control of our confidence and our career.